citrix/terraform-provider-citrixadc/README.md

 ### General guidelines on configuring ADC

-The subfolders in the example folder contains examples of different ADC configurations through terraform.
-Refer to [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/tree/master/examples/simple_lb) example to understand below structure and usage.
+1. Refer to [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/tree/master/examples/simple_lb) example to understand different files as mentioned below:

-#### Structure

    - `resources.tf` describes the actual NetScaler config objects to be created.
 The attributes of these resources are either hard coded or looked up from input variables in `terraform.tfvars`
     - `variables.tf` describes the input variables to the terraform config.
 These can have defaults
     - `provider.tf` is used to specify the username, password and endpoint of the NetScaler.
 Alternatively, you can set the NS_URL, NS_LOGIN and NS_PASSWORD environment variables.
     - `terraform.tfvars` has the variable inputs specified in `variables.tf`

-#### Using

-Modify the `terraform.tfvars` and `provider.tf` to suit your own NetScaler deployment.
-Use `terraform plan` and `terraform apply` to configure the NetScaler.
+2. Modify the `terraform.tfvars` and `provider.tf` to suit your own NetScaler deployment.

-#### Updating your configuration
+3. Use `terraform plan` and `terraform apply` to configure the NetScaler.

-Modify the set of backend services and use `terraform plan` and `terraform apply` to verify the changes
+4. To update the configuration, modify the set of backend services in `terraform.tfvars` and use `terraform plan` and `terraform apply` to verify and apply the changes

 ### Commiting changes to Citrix ADC's persistent store